bkochendorfer/1212-edmer-ave/content/timeline/architect_pearson.md

 Pearson would design a house and then license a contractor to build a certain number of houses from that plan, as well as variations of it.

-Above is a quote from the "Dull Thesis".
+The above is a quote from the "Dull Thesis".
 ![Dull Thesis](/images/dull-thesis-cover.jpg)